 - Focusing on the specific classes that directly apply to your career field

+Why repeat your high school classes when you can get so much more out of your education?
+For guidance in making the most of your high school and college experience, check out online courses like Straighterline which help students from all walks of life optimize their education.
 Rachel Martin is a blogger and copywriter for CollegePrep, a customized education service that guides students and families in the dual credit process.
 Rachel loves writing articles that help students see and achieve their full potential.